UoB-COMSM0166/2025-group-4/README.md

 The physics and collision systems provide an extremely stable, predictable and scalable foundation for the game as a whole.
 The consistency not only guarantees a direct improvement of the game experience of the current version, but also provides a solid technical basis for the future implementation of more complex mechanisms (e.g. dynamic bodies, time delay, gravity changes, etc.).
 Thanks to this module, we freed the game experience from 'device dependency' and based on uniform physical rules that provide players with a fair, stable and entertaining action space.

+---

-## 5.2 a map editor with a player-defined map feature
+## 5.2 A map editor with a player-defined map feature

 ### 5.2.1 Objectives and motivations

 We want players to not only experience the game, but also create content.
 To achieve this, we designed and implemented an online map editing system that allows players to create their own game maps through an intuitive graphical interface and import them directly into the main game to try them out.
 This system is designed to increase player engagement, improve replayability and create a user-centric levelling ecosystem.